Kaiming-Y/nl2spec_plus/README.md

 ### Method 1: Semantic extraction + Translation to LTL

-***step1.*** Through natural language inference, obtain the **natural language expression of the relationship** between the two entities from the given two natural language sentences.
+***step1.*** Through natural language reasoning, obtain the **natural language expression of the relationship** between the two entities from the given two natural language sentences.
 ***step2.*** **Translate** the natural language expression of the relationship into an LTL formula.

 ![method1](img/method1.jpg)